 But I’ll bet you’ve several things in common with your website visitors worth taking the time to communicate.

-Writing long-form content is an opportunity for meaningful and legitimate uses of geographical keywords, which can be picked up by Google and contribute to page ranking.
+Writing content is an opportunity for meaningful and legitimate uses of geographical keywords, which can be picked up by Google and contribute to page ranking.

 If you wanted, you could come up with an about page on the area you serve itself .
 The history of a place in the context of how you serve it would be interesting and possibly pull in some organic search engine traffic if done right.
+Here’s a page about Ilkeston as an example.

 A client of mine commissioned me to write two pages for his site.
 One about Derby and one about Nottingham.